 Although the current realities of life make a bit difficult to have traditional interactions (depending on where you live), for the most part, make sure you get some form of face time with a consulting team you want to work with.
 Meeting face to face, whether it’s virtually or in-person, will ensure you the needed knowledge you’re looking for.

 Plus, upon a facial interaction, you’ll get a better understanding of precisely what they’re offering and who they are.
 For better or for worse, either situation will be better for your future goals in the field.
 The consultant and client relationship are crucial for you to properly thrive, and face time is a massive part of that.

 With the consultant and client relationship in mind, strongly consider choosing a consultant who is willing to meet in person.
 Since this offers such a massive advantage over other companies who can’t, definitely keep this as a requirement.
 Them taking the time to meet in person makes them more of a reputable and better company anyway.

 Be Hesitant to Part Equity/Ownership

 Lastly, always be hesitant to part equity.
-Depending on the marijuana consultant, they might ask for partial ownership or equity in your business.
+Depending on the marijuana business consultant, they might ask for partial ownership or equity in your marijuana business.
 Always be reluctant to do this, and don’t be afraid to ask a lot of questions related to why they want to do this.
 Be worrisome of exaggerations and always be protective of your business.